 - Mid-term Online Evaluation completed by intern

 - Mid-term and Final Evaluations completed by internship supervisor

 - 6-8 page summative reflection on overall learning experience

 - Final video reflecting on internship

-Credit is given in letter grade format (A,B,C,D,F) in a specific academic discipline.
+Credit is given in letter grade format (A,B,C,D,F) in a specific academic discipline, unless otherwise noted above.
 The amount of credit is awarded based on the number of hours interned: 120 hours = 3 credits, 240 hours = 6 credits, 360 hours = 9 credits, 480 hours = 12 credits.
 Interns will receive a transcript 6-10 weeks after the program ends stating the grade and the number of credits earned.
 The number of hours that can be completed depends on type of internship and location.

 Plymouth State University, CIS Abroad’s accrediting partner, is a NEASC-accredited institution with more than 20 years of experience awarding internship credit both domestically and internationally.
 Plymouth State University has been nationally recognized for its commitment to the environment and for innovative programs that are making an impact both regionally and globally.

 Option 2: Credit arranged through your home institution

 Many students are able to arrange credit approval through their home universities.
 Contact your study abroad office, academic advisor, or career services to see if this option is available at your school!

 Note: Plymouth State University coursework and a CIS Abroad grade report are included for all Intern in Rome students.